 We act as a guide

 We at G & G Heating are geared up to help you.
-We aim at not simply providing furnace and heating repair services and make sure that your furnace works well, but also reduce your electricity bill by properly tuning up your machines.
+We aim to not only provide furnace and heating repair services and make sure that your furnace works well, but also reduce your electricity bill by properly tuning up your machines.

-Call us for all you heating needs.
-G & G Heating has skillful and experienced experts who come right to your home or place of business and perform all the repair and installation for your furnaces and heat pumps.
+Call us for all your heating needs.
+G & G Heating has skillful and experienced experts who will come right to your home or place of business and perform all the repair and installation of your furnaces and heat pumps.

 Why we are preferred?

-The fact that we are experts in heating and furnace services is not the only reason for the customers to prefer us most.
+The fact that we are experts in heating and furnace services is not the only reason customers prefer us.
 We do not simply undertake servicing of the machines, instead we act as a guide to our customers and help them choose the right one that serves their purpose.

 More importantly we make our customers understand the internal workings of their heating system by having a meaningful conversation with them.
-We give below some of the guideline regarding furnaces:
+Below are some guidelines regarding furnaces:

 What do Good Furnaces Have in Common?

 The best furnaces are efficient.
 They keep a home warm and comfortable.
 They provide steady, dependable performance year after year.
 And they are quiet, long-lasting and low in service frequency and cost.